toshokan/spookylock/README.md

 contents of the `$USER` variable when `spookylock` is invoked.

 If you want to change which program `spookylock` invokes you can use its command line options.
-If you want to use another program on $PATH, invoke it as `spookylock -i <yourprogram>`.
-If you have a (relative or absolute) path to an interface program instead, invoke it was `spookylock -r -i <path/to/yourprogram>`
+If you want to use another program on `$PATH`, invoke it as `spookylock -i <yourprogram>`.
+If you have a (relative or absolute) path to an interface program instead, invoke it as `spookylock -r -i <path/to/yourprogram>`

 ## Installation